 You can change this default, but how and where you must change it depends on your version of Outlook and whether or not you have the same version of Word installed as well.

 Method 1: Changing the settings in Word

-If you are using Outlook 2007 or Outlook 2010 and your version of Word matches your version of Outlook, then you can make the change from within Word.
+If you are using Outlook 2007, Outlook 2010 or Outlook 2013 and your version of Word matches your version of Outlook, then you can make the change from within Word.
 If the versions don’t match, use the Registry solution at the bottom of this article.

 - Open the Options dialog in Word

 - Word 2007